goldentom66/geometry/README.md

 npm run serve

-It will run in debug mode at http://localhost:3000, and you can install React Developer Tools in the Chrome Store, to debug it.
+It will run in development mode at http://localhost:3000, and you can install React Developer Tools in the Chrome Store, to debug it.
 It will be hot loaded when you update the code.

 Have fun!